+AAF Supplemental\BOLDplanning

-Revised BOLDplanning Agreement BOLDPlanning COOP Proposal
+Revised BOLDplanning Agreement

+BOLDPlanning COOP Proposal

 BOLDplanning Sole Source Documentation

+18-0774

-18-0774 Approval of the Contract for the Installation of a Fire Alarm Replacement at the Criminal Justice Resource Center in the Amount of \$89,512
+Approval of the Contract for the Installation of a Fire Alarm Replacement at the Criminal Justice Resource Center in the Amount of \$89,512

+Agenda Text:

-Agenda Text:The Board is requested to authorize the County Manager to enter into an \$89,512 contract to install a new fire alarm system from FESS Fire Protection at the Criminal Justice Resource Center Building.
+The Board is requested to authorize the County Manager to enter into an \$89,512 contract to install a new fire alarm system from FESS Fire Protection at the Criminal Justice Resource Center Building.
 The approved funding to support this project comes from previously budgeted funds in Contracted Services.
 The current fire alarm system in the Criminal Justice Resource Center building was installed during the renovation in 2005.
 The panel is now 13 years old and has been discontinued.
-Over the last year it has continually given General Services alarm problems on a weekly basis, the last trouble was the need for a new power supply.
-Since the panel is discontinued, the manufacturer had to bring the part in from another division that had one on the shelf.
+Over the last year on a weekly basis the alarm system has failed to perform as required to ensure the safety of the facility and staff.
+The alarm system has recently identified a need for a new power supply, due to this malfunction the manufacturer had to provide a temporary power supply part.
 It is in General Services best interest to upgrade the system to mitigate future problems on the existing system.
 Alignment with Strategic Plan: This item aligns with Goal 3: Safe Community, to partner with stakeholders to prevent and address unsafe conditions, protect life and property, respond to emergencies and ensure accessible and fair justice.
 Resource Persons: Motiryo Keambiroiro, Director General Services; Shawn Swiatocha, Assistant Director General Services-Operations; and Charles King, Project Facilitator.

-County Manager's Recommendation: The County Manager recommends that the Board authorize the County Manager to enter into an \$89,512 contract to install a new fire alarm system from FESS Fire Protection at the Criminal Justice Resource Center Building
+County Manager's Recommendation: The County Manager recommends that the Board authorize the County Manager to enter into an \$89,512 contract to install a new fire alarm system from FESS Fire Protection at the Criminal Justice Resource Center Building Attachments:

-Attachments: Fire Alarm AAF
+Fire Alarm AAF

-MWBE Compliance Review Form-AAF for 18-013Rebid RFP_050718
+MWBE Compliance Review Form-AAF for 18-013Rebid RFP 050718

 Service Contract FESS FIRE PROTECTION

 RFP 18-013Rebid Bid Tabulation - Fire Alarm Replacement at the CJRC

+18-0797

-18-0797 Approval of Interlocal Agreement between the County of Durham and the City of Durham for the International City/County Management Association (ICMA) Local Government Management Fellowship Position
+Approval of Interlocal Agreement between the County of Durham and the City of Durham for the International City/County Management Association (ICMA) Local Government Management Fellowship Position

+Agenda Text: